scaffold-eth/scaffold-eth-2/README.md

 Check the `hardhat.config.js` for the networks that are pre-configured.
 You can also add other network settings to the `hardhat.config.js file`.
 Here are the [Alchemy docs](https://docs.alchemy.com/docs/how-to-add-alchemy-rpc-endpoints-to-metamask) for information on specific networks.

-2. Generate or add a deployer account & add your Alchemy API key.
+2. Generate a new account or add one to deploy the contract(s) from.
+Additionally you will need to add your Alchemy API key.
 Rename .env.example to .env and fill the required keys.

 ```
 ALCHEMY_API_KEY="",